flows-network/docs/docs/external-service/github.md

 ---
 # GitHub

-This `Flows Integration` library allows you to create GitHub automation bots hosted on [Flows Network](https://flows.network/) platform, allowing you to listen to events in your GitHub repositories, interact with rich GitHub services, and build more on top of it.
+The [`github_flows` crate](https://docs.rs/github_flows) enables you to create GitHub automation bots hosted on the [Flows Network](https://flows.network/) platform.
+This allows you to listen to events in your GitHub repositories, interact with rich GitHub services, and build more complex and tailored solutions on top of these features.

-[`Octocrab` crate](https://docs.rs/octocrab) is a popular third party GitHub API client in Rust, we brought it to the serverless world with [`octocrab_wasi` crate](https://docs.rs/octocrab_wasi), and further built [github_flows](https://docs.rs/github_flows) on top of it.
+The [`Octocrab` crate](https://docs.rs/octocrab) is a popular third party GitHub API client in Rust, we brought it to the serverless world with [`octocrab_wasi` crate](https://docs.rs/octocrab_wasi), and further built [github_flows](https://docs.rs/github_flows) on top of it.

 This library supports extensive GitHub API features.
 Please visit the documentation page for more information on what can be done with it.

 ## Trigger

-Built with this library, a `Flows Function`/ a Bot, waits for an event to happen on GitHub, such as a new comment on an issue, then kicks into action.
-In many cases, these events are GitHub WebHook events, [github_flows](https://docs.rs/github_flows) handles these WebHook payloads, parsing them and passing them on for further actions.
+Built with this library, a `Flows Function` or bot, can listen to events happening on your GitHub or choose to use other triggers like [`schedule_flows`](https://docs.rs/schedule_flows) events, a scheduling feature for running tasks at specified times.
+Upon receiving a trigger event, such as a new comment on an issue, it executes a pre-defined action or series of actions.
+In many cases, these events are GitHub WebHook events. [github_flows](https://docs.rs/github_flows) handles these WebHook payloads, parsing them and passing them on for further actions.

 In the case of our example on this page, the function uses the method `listen_to_event()` to register a listener for incoming issue comments.